isomerpages/moe-punggolsec/_academic-subjects/Physical Education Programme.md

-During this time, students will be taught the basics of high jump, javelin, shot put, relay running.
-There are also a range of individual running events to choose from.
-All students, regardless of their ability, are encouraged to sign up to represent their class, where they will earn points contributing to the Class Championships.
+During this time, students will be taught the basics of high jump, javelin, shot put and relay running.
+There is also a range of individual running events to choose from.
+Regardless of their ability, all students are encouraged to sign up to represent their class, where they will earn points contributing to the Class Championships.